Skip to main content

 Locator Map

 The 480-foot-high Fontana Dam on the Little Tennessee River is the tallest dam east of the Rocky Mountains.
 The 29-mile-long Fontana Lake in Graham and Swain counties in western North Carolina has more than 280 miles of shoreline and nearly 11,000 acres of water.
 It is bordered by Great Smoky Mountains National Park to the north and Nantahala National Forest to the south.
 It is open to boating, fishing and swimming, and the dam site has a visitors center and a picnic pavilion that can be rented.
 The Appalachian Trail crosses the dam and the TVA maintains a trail shelter with hot showers here.
-Here’s a directory of recreation sites around the reservoir.
+The WWII-era Fontana Dam construction village is now the Fontana Village Resort & Marina, with a lodge, cabins, campground, a pool, restaurant and guided recreational activities.

 Hiwassee Reservoir